 - A.A.S. in Automotive Service Technology

+- A.A.S. in Aviation-Commercial Pilot

 - A.A.S. in Business Technology

 - A.A.S. in Culinary Arts

 - A.A.S. in General Technology

+- A.A.S. in Welding Technology (Pending)

 - A.S. in Aviation-Professional Pilot

 - A.S. in Business

 - A.S. in Criminal Justice and Corrections

+- A.S. in Information Science Technology (Pending)